Malatestiana Library: Holdings

 The convent already owned about fifty books.
 Besides a splendid thirteenth-century Bible in four volumes and a group of handsomely-illuminated law-books bequeathed by a certain Fredolo Fantini of Cesena, all produced in Bologna, they included several biblical commentaries of north French origin and philosophical works probably acquired by Italian students or professors in Paris.
 This nucleus was smartened up by being rebound and having missing leaves and tables of contents provided.

 Malatesta Novello greatly expanded the collection and had his scriptorium copy several works of history, literature and philology.
 Beside the scriptorium's productions, books came from a variety of sources.
 There are several Greek manuscripts, including the Odyssey, Plato's Dialogues and Republic, a Demosthenes written by a Greek scribe in Italy, and another Demosthenes bought in 1431 from a Genoese merchant in Constantinople by Niccolò Martinozzi, later Malatesta Novello's chancellor.
 Roberto Valturio's Res militares was a present from Sigismondo Pandolfo, and there were gifts from Cardinal Bessarion and Francesco Filelfo.
-Malatesta Novello bought also many late medieval Latin manuscripts, including a Boethius of about 1400 with illumination by Michelino da Besozzo and an handsome Parisian fourteenth-century Bible.
+Malatesta Novello bought also many late medieval Latin manuscripts, including a Boethius of about 1400 with illumination by Michelino da Besozzo and a handsome Parisian fourteenth-century Bible.

-The library was expanded even further thanks to personal donations by renown scholars: in 1474 it received the books of Giovanni di Marco of Rimini, who had been doctor to Pope Sixtus IV and to both the Malatesta brothers.
+The library was expanded even further thanks to personal donations by renowned scholars: in 1474 it received the books of Giovanni di Marco of Rimini, who had been doctor to Pope Sixtus IV and to both the Malatesta brothers.
 After some years' delay about eighty volumes reached Cesena, mostly fourteenth-century manuscripts of medicine and philosophy.
 It is uncertain whether Giovanni di Marco owned the oldest manuscript in the collection, a copy of Isidore's Etymologiae written in the Verona scriptorium in the ninth century, annotated by Ratherius and doubtless abstracted from the cathedral library after the fall of the Scaligers.

-The library survived a crisis during the Napoleonic Wars when the convent was suppressed, the building requisitioned as a barracks and the furniture and books removed to store.
+The library survived a crisis during the Napoleonic Wars when the convent was suppressed, the building requisitioned as a barracks and the furniture and books removed into storage.
 Nevertheless in its whole history it has lost only six volumes, one of which was removed by the Inquisition and two by the French Republican commissioners.

 Today the library has over 400,000 books, including over 340 codices covering various fields such as religion, Greek and Latin classics, sciences and medicine, and about 3,200 manuscripts from the 16th century.